My Approach

 that changes.

-Not just how they work—but what becomes possible.
+Not just how they work—what becomes possible.

-They move forward with confidence, with clarity.
+They move forward with confidence.

 The Approach